tech4germany/rotationsplaner/rotationsplaner/README.md

 gulp package-solution --ship
 ```

+This will produce the following artifacts:
+* the `temp/deploy` folder with artifacts to be deployed to a CDN or Site Asset Library (set this in the `config/write-manifests.json`)
+* the `sharepoint/solution` folder with the .sppkg file to go to the App Catalog

 ### Exporting the site
 In PowerShell, run the following (credentials can be found in Trello):
 ```